 What To Do When Valentine’s Day Goes Wrong

-Valentine’s Day does not always go to plan, in fact sometimes Valentine’s Day goes wrong.
+Valentine’s Day does not always go to plan.
 It’s an unfortunate, but not that uncommon, occurrence.
-We recently asked for your Valentine’s Day disasters and wanted to share the biggest fails.
+We recently asked for your Valentine’s Day disasters and wanted to share the biggest fails:

 “When I was 25 I went on a blind date with a friend of a friend.
 Before the date, I was looking at some photos and started texting my friend about this guy and his hair, asking her opinions and begging her to call me to make sure I should go out with him.
 After multiple messages with no response, I looked down to see that I accidentally texted my date, about himself, the entire time!
 He went out with me anyway and years later, he’s now my fiancé!
 Sometimes fails work out for the best.”

-Grand gestures are often expected on Valentine’s Day.
-More often than not there is an expensive piece of jewelry involved in the mix.
-We understand that should things not go to plan, you can be left with high-end items you no longer want.
-It is important however, when selling second-hand, that you don’t rush into the decision of selling your jewelry by looking to the nearest pawnshop or jewelry store to in the area.
-Instead of a quick fix, you want to find a buyer that offers a high efficient buying process coupled with the expertise required to give you the best price.
+Grand gestures are often expected on Valentine’s Day, and more often than not there is an expensive piece of jewelry involved in the mix.
+We understand that should things not go to plan, you can be left with high-end diamonds, jewelry or watches that you no longer want.
+It is important however, when selling secondhand, that you don’t rush into the decision of selling your jewelry by looking to the nearest pawnshop or jewelry store to in the area.
+Instead of a quick fix, you want to find a buyer that offers a high efficient buying process coupled with the expertise required to give you the best price for your pieces.

-At WP Diamonds, we buy your pre-owned diamonds, luxury jewelry, bags and watches at competitive prices.
-Our staff of GIA trained gemologists, designer jewelry and watch experts value your piece, compare it to the current second-hand market and provide fairest price possible.
+At WP Diamonds, we buy your secondhand diamonds, jewelry, and luxury watches at competitive prices.
+Our staff of GIA trained gemologists, designer jewelry and watch experts value your piece, compare it to the current secondhand market and provide fairest price possible.
 We offer appointments in New York, or you can complete the entire process from the comfort of your own home, using our online service.

-How To Sell Your Unwanted Luxury Jewelry, Watches Or Bags
+How To Sell Your Unwanted Diamonds, Jewelry and Luxury Watches

 An A+ rated business with an extensive list of online reviews; we are a trusted and reputable buyer.
 We help you sell quickly and easily, so you can look forward to what the rest of the year will bring.